apache/airflow/docs/apache-airflow/authoring-and-scheduling/timetable.rst

 Some examples of when custom timetable implementations are useful:

-* Data intervals with "holes" between intervals instead of a continuous interval, as both the cron expression and ``timedelta`` schedules represent continuous intervals.
 * Task runs that occur at different times each day.
 For example, an astronomer might find it useful to run a task at dawn to process data collected from the previous night-time period.